 PBS has another hit on its hands: Sherlock, a modern twist on the adventures of the fictional detective created by Scottish author and physician Sir Arthur Conan Doyle.
 Season 2 premiered on Masterpiece Mystery last night and the Twitter feed at #Sherlockpbs flashed by so quickly I could barely keep up with fan comments.
 Similarities between Downton Abbey and Sherlock lie in a shared period of history.
-While the Sherlock Holmes was born in late Victorian/early Edwardian fiction, the twist in the TV show is that it is played out in modern London: back to the Future.
+While Sherlock Holmes was born in late Victorian/early Edwardian fiction, the twist in the TV show is that it is played out in modern London: back to the Future.
 They are both critically acclaimed and vying for ratings.
-Downton beat out Upstair Downstairs, which was recently cancelled, but a perhaps a different approach to period drama might prove a more worthy adversary.
+Downton beat out Upstair Downstairs, which was recently cancelled, but perhaps a different approach to period drama might prove a more worthy adversary.

 The Original Sherlock Holmes

 Sherlock Holmes is one of Britain’s most famous exports.
-The fantastic London-based “consulting detective”, Holmes was famous for his logical reasoning, and forensic talents which helped solve cases which baffled Scotland Yard.
+The fantastic London-based “consulting detective”, Holmes was famous for his logical reasoning, and forensic talents which helped solve cases that baffled Scotland Yard.
 Holmes was featured in four novels and 56 short stories:

-- A Study in Scarlet, appeared in Beeton’s Christmas Annual in 1887
+- A Study in Scarlet appeared in Beeton’s Christmas Annual in 1887

 - The Sign of the Four, in Lippincott’s Monthly Magazine in 1890.